Estenoor/Blitz-Documentation/README.md

 # Blitz-Documentation
-All of the Documentation for New Berlin Blitz Robotics See Wiki Tab for documentation
+See Wiki Tab for all of the Documentation for New Berlin Blitz Robotics.